No Way Home | Pushing the Wave

 I quickly wrote it up into a script and started to think about locations, but life events intervened, as they so often do, and our trio was reduced by a third when one of us moved away.
 The impetus was lost, but when I returned to it for No Way Home, I still loved the idea and immediately wanted to include it.

-The Lake is one the only times that I have been directly inspired by music.
+The Lake is one of the only times that I have been directly inspired by music.
 I am, and shall always be, a huge fan of The Cure, and The Same Deep Water As You from the album Disintegration is, for me, a masterpiece.
 At some point while listening to the song, I did a search online and found a debate about it.
 One user wrote that they associate the song with the 1975 Soviet film The Cranes Are Flying.

 They write: “The film starts with a young love between boris and veronika. eventually, boris is sent off to the front and is eventually killed. the moment when he's killed, he is thinking about veronika and even imagines a wedding. the location of his death involves a forest and a makeshift lake formed by the rain. those images and that moment made me think of ‘the same deep water as you’ instantly.”